eclipsesource/tabris-decorators/doc/databinding/@component.md

 ## Encapsulation

-A widget class decorated with `@component` will not allow its own children to be selected by public API or by any of its parents, preventing accidental manipulation due to clashing `id` or `class` values.
+A widget class decorated with `@component` will not allow its own children to be selected by API or by any of its parents, preventing accidental manipulation due to clashing `id` or `class` values.
 The class itself can still select its own children using the protected methods `_children`, `_find` and `_apply`, or by using [@getById](./@getById.md) on a private/protected property.

 ```tsx
 @component